Which Simpsons character is your uni?

 You’re going to need muscles like that to compete with all the squaddies.

 Cardiff – Milhouse

 Cardiff is the Milhouse of the Russell Group, in that the rest of them sort of always wonder why you’re there.
-You might have thought it was all coming up Milhouse when you got your Cardiff offer, but then you turned up and realised you’d have to spend every Monday at Glam.
+You might have thought it was all coming up Milhouse when you got your Cardiff offer, but then you turned up and realised you’d have to spend every Wednesday at the SU.
 At least your mum thinks you’re cool, eh?

 USW – Shelbyville Milhouse